bigbrotherisstillwatching/ut-radio/README.md

 Licensed under the MIT license

-## Keep in mind that
+## Keep in mind that !!!

 -it is an unconfined app with full access to the system
 -only for arm64
+-better backup ~/.config/radio.s710/radio.s710.conf just    in case something goes wrong

 ## Download